niuniu268/DevopsExamarbetet/README.md

 ### Microservice

-### Between Istio-gateway and Microservice

-- Each microservice has its own database, and Nacos facilitates communication between them.
-- Load balancing among microservices ensured by Nginx.

 ## Deployment

+    ```
+    terraform init
+    terraform plan
+    terraform apply
+    ```

 ## Methods

 - Kubernetes: scalable, resilient, and automated infrastructure environments in cloud environments

-- Terraform (IoC):
+- Minikube: minikube is local Kubernetes.
+The advantage of minikube is that it is easy to learn and develop for Kubernetes.

+- Terraform (IoC): By means of terraform, we are able to define and provide data center infrastructure using a declarative configuration language.

-- Istio: load balancing and reverse proxying:
+- Istio: load balancing and rate limiter